 Remote collectors are designed to collect data from a different host than which they are running on.
 This is done by connecting to the remote target host.
 For most remote data collectors (except one) you can see a Target Host field in addition to the Collection Host field (where you need to select the Agent).
 The exception to this is the Receive over TCP/UDP data collector which receives data from any sender that connects to its socket as opposed to connecting out to the target host.
 The same exception applies to the Receive over HTTP/HTTPS data collector.

 BMC recommends you to not perform remote data collection across a WAN network.
 To collect data remotely, you can use the Collection Agent located on a remote computer (other than the target host) and create remote data collectors.
 The Collection Agents will then collect data via the remote data collectors and forward it to the Collection Station.
-For more information, see
+For more information, see Using a Collection Agent for remote data collection

 The following figure depicts remote collection of data using a Collection Station: